 - Parkinson's disease

 Erectile Dysfunction can also be the result of taking a particular medicine or using certain substances.
-While it's widely known that alcohol, nicotine and illegal substances can affect the quality of your erections, medicines prescribed by your doctor or bought over-the-counter are overlooked culprits of erectile dysfunction.
+While it's widely known that alcohol, smoking and illegal substances can affect the quality of your erections, medicines prescribed by your doctor or bought over-the-counter are overlooked culprits of erectile dysfunction.

 Psychological Factors that Cause Erectile Dysfunction